dustinpfister/blog_posts/_posts/js-javascript-string.md

 ### 1.2 - Making a javaScript string with backticks

-There are also backticks that can be used as well.
-These can be used in the same way as quotes, but also allow for things like function calls.
+There are also backticks that can be used as well as another form of string literal that allows for embedded jvaScript.
+These can be used in the same way as quotes, but expressions, values, and function calls the return a value and be embedded into the string literal.
+When it comes to regular string literals doing the same would involve more than one string literal with addition operators to concatanate a string value togeather.

 ```js
 let getN = () => {